-We must stop trying to find the time to get things done, but instead, we need to make the time our own.
-With a variety of strategies that can help you be more productive, it is key to identify the strategies that work for you.
+We must stop trying to find the time to get things done and instead, we need to focus on prioritizing and dedicate a few hours a day just for ourselves.
+Fortunately, there are a variety of strategies that can help you be more productive.
+The trick is to identify the strategies that work for you.

-After reviewing multiple productivities in the workplace articles, I complied with some common and not-so-common ways you can be more productive in the workplace.
+After reviewing multiple productivity in the workplace articles, I came up with some common and not-so-common ways you can increase your productivity levels in the workplace and stimulate employee productivity.

-Can you do multiple things at one time?
+Can you do multiple things at once?
 Yes.
 Should you?
 No. Your brain has a limited processing capacity.
-Between answering the phone, workplace distractions, and checking email, your mental resources are quickly depleted.
-By focusing on one task at a time, this will create higher levels of focus and allow you to take on more complex thoughts.
+Between answering the phone, workplace distractions, and checking your email, your mental resources are quickly depleted.
+Focusing on one task at a time will improve focus and allow you to take on more complex thoughts.

-Creating a to-do list helps you organize your thoughts and priorities.
-When you take the time to understand and organize what needs to be done, it helps you keep important tasks top of mind.
-This will help you fight off those potential activities that will keep you from accomplishing your objectives.
+Creating a to-do list helps you organize your thoughts and priorities and allows you to improve your time management skills.
+When you take the time to understand and organize both your simple tasks and challenging tasks, you learn what to prioritize and increase business productivity.
+This will help you fight off potential activities that will keep you from accomplishing your objectives.

 We mentioned creating a to-do list.
 But before you start your list, it’s important to understand both your short-term and long-term goals.
-Your goals will be your compass and will help you stay the course and minimize unnecessary distractions.
+Your achievable tasks will be your compass, help you stay the course, and minimize unnecessary distractions that usually turn into a waste of time.
 Simply ask, is this task supporting my goals?

 When times get tough, stepping away from your desk and giving your brain a break can help you get through a challenging moment.
-Your brain is a muscle, and to develop it requires both exercise and then allowed periods of rest.
+If you have employees, you should allow them to take breaks from time to time, especially if you are looking to boost employee performance and you’re concerned about employee wellbeing.
+The brain is a muscle, and to develop it requires both exercise and periods of rest.
 So, when you find yourself against a mental block or stressful times, take a break and let your mind breathe.
 Your brain will thank you!

 “An apple a day keeps the doctor away.”
-There are people who would dispute this quote, but one thing is proven having a healthy snack during your day is an awesome way to stay productive.
+There are people who would dispute this quote, but studies prove that a healthy snack a day is an awesome way to reach maximum productivity.
 By having a healthy snack, you are helping your body stay focused, full, and energized to take on the toughest tasks.

 Research shows that adults should get 7 to 9 hours of sleep.
 Making the effort to get enough sleep is the smartest investment you can make for your mind and body.
 The proper amount of sleep helps decrease the risk for health conditions, manages your hunger levels, maintains your immune system, and helps retain memory.